Register for Free edWebinars Below

 Bridging the Gap Between Science and Coding in the Classroom

 Thursday December 5, 2019 @ 5:00 pm - 6:00 pm EST

 Presented by Rob van Nood, Educational Technology Specialist, Catlin Gabel School (OR)

 Get a CE Certificate for this edWebinar Learn more

 Coding in middle school helps students build critical 21st-century skills.
 Students who learn to code gain valuable experience using the 4 Cs of 21st-century skills.
 These skills help every student prepare for tomorrow’s workforce, regardless of whether or not they pursue a career in STEM.
 Finding ways to integrate science, technology, design, and coding concepts can be a challenge, especially when faced with time and resource constraints, but it doesn’t have to be.

-In this edWebinar, Rob van Nood, Educational Technology Specialist from Catlin Gabel School, will show you how to use coding and data-collection technology to enhance your students’ development of creativity, communication, collaboration, and critical thinking skills.
-Rob will highlight:
+In this edWebinar, Rob van Nood, Educational Technology Specialist from Catlin Gabel School, shows you how to use coding and data-collection technology to enhance your students’ development of creativity, communication, collaboration, and critical thinking skills.
+Rob highlights: